 The processing plant at Turmalina is onsite and the C-zone portal is within 200 metres of the crusher.
 The plant begins with primary and secondary crushing which feeds a crushed ore bin.
 The ore bin can feed any of three ball mill circuits.
 The total milling capacity exceeds 3,000 tonnes per day.
 The plant currently operates only Mill #3, supplemented by Mill #1 when needed, which can easily handle current and expected mined tonnage rates.
 The ball mills provide ground ore to the carbonin-pulp ("CIP") circuit.
-Recoveries have historically been at 90% plus or minus.
+Recoveries have historically been at approximately 90%.
 The plant is making ongoing improvements to ensure operational stabilization as well as minimizing costs at the optimal possible rate.
 Tails are sent to a filtration system from which they can be provided to the paste plant for backfill, or to a dry stack area.
-A comprehensive project is being conducted to close the current tailings dam in 2021.
+During Q2, Turmalina started to implement the closure of the Turmalina tailings dam, expected to be concluded in Q4 2021.